 The project will be reviewed by the Public Facilities Review Committee.
-You can learn more about the committee process and learn how to participate in their meetings on the committee site.
+You can learn more about the committee process, view meeting materials and recordings and learn how to participate on the committee site.

 The following community engagement activities have also taken place:

-- December 2020 – The design team consultant and staff presented to the Green Valley Civic Association on the preliminary concept plan.
+- December 2020 – The design team consultant and staff presented to the Green Valley Civic Association on the preliminary concept design.